ArcheGraphics/docs.arche.graphics/README.md

 English | [中文]

-The static document is the official document of [DigitalArche](https://digitalarche.com), based on [docusaurus](https://docusaurus.io/)
+The static document is the official document of [Arche Graphics](https://arche.graphics), based on [docusaurus](https://docusaurus.io/)
 And hosted on [Netlify](https://www.netlify.com), multilingual services powered by [Crowdin](https://crowdin.com).